Company Casserole is a creamy Ground Beef and Pasta Casserole with sour cream, cottage cheese, and plenty of mozzarella!

 I had no idea my minimal efforts would reward me with such goodness.
 Ground beef and pasta is swimming in a creamy tomato sauce and smothered in melty cheese.
 It’s the kind of satisfying, hearty, comfort food meal that makes you feel loved from the belly out.

-While this is far, far from health food, you can definitely sneak some veggies in there to your liking.
-We love it with mushrooms, onions, and green pepper, but you can omit them or add extras if you’d like.
-This makes a whole lot, so freeze half of it or share it with a new mom.
-She’ll be more than happy to take it off her hands.
+While this is far, far from health food, we do like to sneak some veggies in to the casserole.
+We love Company Casserole with mushrooms, onions, and green pepper, but you can omit them or add extras if you’d like.

 - 8 ounces rotini pasta